Mikoyan-Gurevich MiG-21: Late service (1999-2025)

-Other clashes

-During the 2019 Jammu and Kashmir airstrikes, the Pakistan Air Force shot down an Indian MiG-21 and captured its pilot.
-The MiG-21's debris had fallen in Pakistani-administered Kashmir.
+During the 2019 Jammu and Kashmir airstrikes, the Pakistan Air Force shot down an Indian MiG-21UPG Bison and captured Group Captain Abhinandan Varthaman.
+India, admits this loss but also claims the same pilot shot down a Pakistani F-16 in a dogfight.
 The pilot was later returned to India.
+Group Captain Abhinandan Varthaman was awarded the Vir Chakra, one of India's highest wartime gallantry awards.

+In May 2025, two IAF squadrons equipped with MiG-21s were kept on high operational alert, flying combat aircraft patrols away from the frontlines during the brief 2025 India-Pakistan Conflict, prior to their retirement later that year.

 Indonesia

 The Indonesian Air Force purchased 22 MiG-21s.
 In 1962, 20 MiG-21F-13s and MiG-21Us were received during Operation Trikora in the Western New Guinea conflict.
 Indonesian MiG-21s never fought in any dogfights.
 Right after the U.S.-backed anti-communist forces took over the government, 13 Indonesian MiG-21s were delivered to the U.S. in exchange for T-33, UH-34D, and later, F-5 and OV-10 aircraft.
 All remaining MiG-21s were grounded and retired due to a lack of spare parts and the withdrawal of Soviet maintenance support.

 The MiGs were added to the 4477th Test and Evaluation Squadron ("Red Eagles"), a USAF aggressor squadron at Tonopah Test Range.